inesarmadabras/nanodegree-neighborhood-map2/README.md

 (3) App is usable on small screen devices.
 Now you can see a menu button at the corner (only at mobile view).
     *Update: New button,mobile menu and mobile search bar.*

-(4) More HTML semantic tags.Indentation.
+(4) More HTML semantic tags.
+Indentation.

 (5) All scripts are now at the bottom of the HTML body for Page Speed Optimization